vazaha-nl/mastodon-api-client/README.md

 ## Key features

 - feature complete: every documented api method and entity has been implemented
-- fully typed: every function, argument and property is fully typed, using generics where applicable.
-Also, API calls return fully typed models, where possible.
+- fully typed: every function, argument, property and result is typed, using generics where applicable
+- documented: every api method and argument is documented using docblocks, and contain a link to the relevant page at https://docs.joinmastodon.org
-- well tested: covered by unit tests; passes phpstan analysis on the highest level
+- tested: the code is covered by unit tests, and passes phpstan analysis on the highest level
 - auto generated: classes are auto generated based on the [Mastodon markup documentation](https://github.com/mastodon/documentation) (in absence of a good openapi spec)

 ## Requirements